 Who Are Multifamily Homes Right For?

-There are a variety of reasons homebuyers and investors might want a multifamily home.
+There are several reasons homebuyers and investors might want a multifamily home.

-Multifamily homes can be helpful for entering the real estate investment business or diversifying a larger portfolio.
-It’s important to either have the time commitment to be a landlord or to pay for a property manager.
+Multifamily homes can help you enter the real estate investment business or diversify a larger portfolio.
+It’s important to have the time to commit to being a landlord or the money to pay for a property manager.

 For homebuyers in high-priced urban locations, multifamily homes may be more affordable than single-family homes, given the potential for rental income.
 It might be helpful to crunch some numbers with a mortgage payment calculator.